CAMILLA, CAT and JULES

 3. Could you identify specific themes connecting all four monologues?
 If so, what?

-For more information, or just more discussion – please feel free to contact me via emailing Ashrow Talent Management (email@example.com) or via my Twitter @smelbyd
+For more information, or just more discussion – please feel free to contact me by email: email@example.com or on Twitter @smelbyd

 And here’s something to leave you with…